Become a

 Torishima Island is currently the only place on earth where there is a concentrated number of Short-tailed Albatross.
 We conduct monitoring surveys here counting the number of adults and chicks.
 We also attach identification leg bands to the chicks, and we also maintain the island habitat.
 The information is used to study the ecology of the Short-tailed Albatross, and to further conservation efforts for the species.

-• Mukojima Island - Aiming to become the third colony for the species
+• Mukojima Island - Aiming to establish the third colony for the species

 • Working with researchers around the world

 By-catch - getting tangled and caught in fishermen's nets, poses a huge threat for Short-tailed Albatross.
-On top of the above conservation efforts, we work together with the global albatross recovery team, by cooperating and sharing vital information, so that we can help conserve all the albatross species across the globe.
+Along our conservation and monitoring efforts, we work together with the global albatross recovery team, by cooperating and sharing vital information, so that we can help conserve all the albatross species across the globe.

 Aiming for the unprecedented recovery of the Short-tailed Albatross.

 For the Short-tailed Albatross to be downlisted from the vulnerable to the near threatened category, the Torishima Island colony has to continue expanding, while the Mukojima Island population needs to increase, and establish itself as a new colony.
-Our goal is for over 50 pairs to breed at the Mukojima Island every year, however our current mid way goals for 2035 are as follows.
+Our goal is for over 50 pairs to breed consistently at the Mukojima Island.
+Our current midway goals for 2035 are as follows.

 For over 10 pairs to breed successfully at the Mukojima Island over the period of 3 years.

-Currently only a maximum of 3 pairs breed at the Mukojima Island every year.
+Only a maximum of 3 pairs breed at the Mukojima Island in recent years.
 We predict that the chicks that grew up on the island (12 chicks have fledged between 2016-2024), will return and begin breeding in the near future (so far, 4 have returned, and 2 have bred).
-However, the continuation of installing attraction devices are essential to attract young birds.
+In order to ensure the return, and also to attract other young birds, the continuation of installing attraction devices is essential.

 From our experiences conserving the Torishima Island population, we have learned that placing life-sized decoys and sound devices does indeed help with attracting Short-tailed Albatross to a new location, and also that once multiple pairs start breeding at the colony, the number of birds increases rapidly.
 However, it did take over 10 years for a new colony to establish itself.
 Once more pairs start to breed at Mukojima Island, the birds will call and attract other individuals on their own, so the decoys and sound devices will no longer be needed.